petermcd/Intra-Site/README.md

 # Intra Site

-This is a basic intranet site that I have that will have following functionality:
+This is a basic intranet site that I have that will have the following functionality:

 ## Network Topology

-A topology of my network including hostrnames, ip's and the connections between devices.
+A topology of my network including hostnames, IP's and the connections between devices.

 ## Finances

-A break down of my finances, these include monthly bills and outstanding debts.
+A breakdown of my finances, these include monthly bills and outstanding debts.
 The debts also include a run down of how many payments will be required (currently assumes a monthly payment)

 ## Service Links

-Links to services that I run on the local network
+Links too services that I run on the local network

 # Install Requirements